gabormay/esp-thermometer/README.md

 - In general anything between 2.7 - 3.3 V should work
 - Do **not** use the serial adapter's VCC

-Once you have everything connected, you should dowload the program to the module
+Once you have everything connected, you should download the program to the module
 - Put the module into program mode (push RST, PRG and then release RST, PRG)
 - Verify that you get the correct bootloader prompt - see [](First steps - programming your ESP8266)
 - Load the program into the Arduino IDE and upload (make sure to use the same settings as in [](First steps - programming your ESP8266)